• Proposed

 Threats

 This is a ectomycorrhizal fungus species dependent on living host trees for viability.
-The major threat to this species and its co-occurring co-generic brethren is habitat destruction, via the logging of old-growth forests to which this species has a preference for.
+The major threat to this species and its co-occurring co-generic taxa is habitat destruction via the logging of old-growth forests to which this species has a preference for.
 The extent of old growth forest in the Pacific Northwest of North America has declined 90% in the last century (Society of American Foresters 1984, Haynes 1986).
+Climate change and droughts, along with forest management practices has made western forests highly susceptible to stand replacing forest fires.
+Fire is big threat to this species’ populations.
+A stand replacing fire could severely degrade and/or diminish its current range.

 Unintentional effects: large scale (species being assessed is not the target) [harvest]Increase in fire frequency/intensityDroughts